FZA002/ViolationToolv2/README.md

 ## Filter by Star Range
 Each Home Health care organization has an associated "quality_of_patient_care_star_rating".
 Filtering by star range allows a user to include only organizations within their chosen star range, which can be any decimal between 0 and 5.
 Similar to date and tag filters for the Nursing Home dataset, the star range filtered dataset will be used for the rest of the options!

+## Exclude ownership types
+Each Home Healthcare organization has an associated "type_of_ownership".
+On the "Format Excel Data" screen for Home Health, the user can choose to exclude organizations with certain types of ownership.
+"Undefined" organizations are organizations that have a blank value for "type_of_ownership" in the dataset.
+Similar to star range, the organization type filtered dataset will be used for the rest of the options!

 ### Options
-1. **US Fines:**
-    This will include a total for each year in a given date range, as well as a total for that range.
-As described above in the "Filter by Date Range" section, the total shown and individual years will only include dates and violation tags in the given range!

-2. **US Violations:**
+1. **Include State Statistics:**
-    This will include a total for each year in a given date range, as well as a total for that range.
-The same rules apply for dates and violation tags in range as described throughout this document.
+    This will include many of the same quality measures used for Home Healthcare organizations, but for each US state.
+The same rules apply for stars and ownership types that have been filtered as described throughout this document.

-3. **Top Fined Organizations:**
-    This will include a sheet that will include the top 3 most fined organizations per state, per year, and overall.
-The same rules apply for dates and tags in range as described throughout this document.

-4. **Most Severe Organizations:**
-    This will include a sheet that will include the top 3 most severe organizations per state, per year, and overall.
-The same rules apply for dates and tags in range as described throughout this document.
-An organization's severity is ranked via severity scores associated with each violation.
-The scores are calculated as described at the end of the document.

-5. **Sum of Fines and Violations per State:**
+2. **Include Measure Averages per Organization:**
-    These will include sheets that will include the total number of violations and fines for each state, for each year in range, and a total for the date range.
-The same rules apply for dates and tags in range as described throughout this document.
+    This will include an average for each Home Healthcare organization's different quality measures, grouping together organzations with the same name, regardless of their location.
+The same rules apply for stars and ownership types that have been filtered as described throughout this document.

-6. **Create Sheet with All Territories Combined**
+3. **Create Sheet with All Territories Combined**
     This will include a sheet of all of the territories chosen by the user (or the defaults) combined.
-The same rules apply for dates and tags in range as described throughout this document.
+The same rules apply for stars and ownership types that have been filtered as described throughout this document.

-7. **Create Sheet for All Violations without Territories** This will create a sheet of all states, filtered by the given date range and tags.
+4. **Create Sheet for All Violations without Territories** This will create a sheet of all states, filtered by the given star range and ownership types.
 The states will not be grouped by territories.

 &nbsp;

-## How Severity is Calculated for States and Organizations
-The scores included in some of the optional sheets are based off of CMS's "Design for Care Compare Nursing Home Five-Star Quality Rating System: Technical Users’ Guide", available [here](https://www.cms.gov/Medicare/Provider-Enrollment-and-Certification/CertificationandComplianc/downloads/usersguide.pdf), and included in this repo in the "documents" folder.
-The specific numeric value associated with each scope severity code is included in one of the CSV files that are made each time any other sheets are made.
+## Additional Information about the Home Healthcare Dataset
+More information about the dataset is included [here](https://data.cms.gov/provider-data/sites/default/files/data_dictionaries/home_health/HHS_Data_Dictionary.pdf), which is also included as a pdf in the "documents" folder of this repo.

 &nbsp;
 &nbsp;